Michaelkelly71/School/Projects/System Analysis/payroll-management-system-master/README.md

 # payroll-management-system
-Based on PHP and MySql
+Based on Html, CSS, JavaScript, PHP and MySql